 Nearly every SPP program also calls upon the expertise and support of additional partners.
 Key partners include (for details on each organization’s involvement with SPP, please click on the link):

 - The Center for Natural Lands Management

 - Wolf Haven International

 - Prairie Plant Conservation partners (including Whidbey-Camano Land Trust, Friends of Puget Prairies, and Pacific Rim Institute for Environmental Stewardship)

 - Roots of Success

 Each of these organizations collaborates closely with SPP on one or more programs and adds to our expertise, funding resources, connections to the community, and the reach of our programs.

 For our education and evaluation programming, we partner with numerous individuals and institutions.
 We welcome guest lecturers from numerous colleges, universities, land management agencies, conservation organizations, and small businesses (see a partial list).
-Our evaluations work has called on the expertise and input of faculty and researchers from University of Washington, Washington State University, University of Utah, and Claremont Graduate University.
+Our evaluations work has called on the expertise and input of faculty and researchers from University of Washington, Washington State University, University of Utah, and University of Denver.